There will be no admissions in the Department of Performing Arts in the academic year of 2014-2015.

 The programme is divided into two sections.
 During the first two years the emphasis is on the fundamental training of the actor, using as main source material the latter day theories of Stanislavski.
 Parallel to this, the students develop and further their skills in all the technical subjects and attend courses in theatre history.

-In the third year, students embark on projects that test their creative and theoretical working skills.
-By the end of the year students should be able to creatively adapt their artistic and theoretical working practices to various approaches when executing projects.
-The following practical courses are taught: Devised Theatre, Individual Projects, Film Projects, Dance Theatre, Radio Drama and Scene work.
-Work in technical and theoretical courses continues parallel to this.
+In the final year, students embark on projects that test their creative and theoretical working skills.
+By the end of the year students should be able to creatively adapt their artistic and theoretical working practices to various approaches when executing projects

 A special audition panel is appointed to select students from the group of applicants for the acting programme.
 The panel’s decision is based on auditions and interviews.
 The process is as follows: